-Catherine has held a number of EPSRC grants, including as PI of Scaling the Rural Enterprise.
+Catherine has held £5.1 million of grants, including a number of EPSRC grants, including as PI of Scaling the Rural Enterprise.
 Catherine is also a Co-Investigator on "Unleashing the Value of Big Data", CI on the Cybersecurity grant: Cloud Run Protection at Runtime (CIPaRT), and CI on CREDIT: Cryptocurrency Effects in Digital Transformations.

-Catherine has 15 years international experience in the Mobile Telecommunications and ICT industries, including 10 years at Ericsson in Stockholm, Sweden.
+Catherine has 15 years international experience in the Mobile Telecommunications and ICT industries.
 Working on a variety of cutting edge technologies, Catherine experienced first hand the complexities of successfully taking innovation to market.

 et al., Designing Future Economies: Boundary Objects for Visualising Sustainable Innovation, International Journal for Art and Design Education Conference